TimboKZ/react-context-menu-wrapper/README.md

 > Please [create an issue](https://github.com/TimboKZ/react-context-menu-wrapper/issues/new) if you find a bug or
 > want to suggest a new feature.

+# Important changes

+Version 2.* uses different logic to handle visibility of the context menu.
+In version 1, whenever context menu was invisible, CSS style `display: none;` would be applied to it, but React components inside the `<ContextMenuWrapper>` would remained **mounted**.

+In version 2, when the menu is hidden, all children of `<ContextMenuWrapper>` are unmounted.
+When the context menu is shown, the children are mounted anew.

 # Usage examples

 [Click here to view demos with example code.](https://timbokz.github.io/react-context-menu-wrapper/)